FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: The FLAME Framework

+Irrelevant covariates should be irrelevant to the outcome of matching.
+However, if the distance metric is chosen without consideration of the importance of covariates, in the most extreme case, irrelevant covariates could be chosen adversarially, so that the matching method could produce any given unreasonable match assignment.
+In Proposition \ref{theoremadversarial} below, we show how any unreasonable match assignment can appear to be reasonable, according to a fixed (not-learned) Hamming distance, if we are permitted to append a set of irrelevant variables to our dataset.

-\begin{definition}\nonumber A \emph{reasonable match assignment} $MG$ is one in which each unit in a matched group is at most distance $d_{\max}$ from any other unit assigned to the same match group, using Euclidean distance (which is the same as the square root of Hamming distance for binary or categorical variables).
-That is, if $MG(x_1)=MG(x_2)$ then distance$(x_1,x_2)<d_{\max}$.
-Similarly, an \emph{unreasonable match assignment} is one in which there exists at least one treatment-control pair $x_1$ and $x_2$ in the same matched group where $distance(x_1,x_2)\geq d_{max}$. \end{definition}
+A \textit{match assignment} (\ma) assigns an integer to each unit, and units with the same integer value are in the same \emph{matched group}.
+A \emph{reasonable match assignment} (\mar) is one in which each unit in a matched group is at most distance $D_{\max}$ from any other unit assigned to the same match group, using, for example, Euclidean distance or Hamming distance.
+For any two units, with vector of covariates $x_1$ and $x_2$, in a matched group created by \ma, the matching assignment is reasonable if distance$(x_1,x_2)\le D_{\max}$.
+Similarly, an \emph{unreasonable match assignment} (\maunm) is one in which there exists at least one treatment-control pair, with covariates respectively $x_1$ and $x_2$, in the same matched group where $distance(x_1,x_2) > D_{max}$.

-\begin{proposition} Consider any matching method ``{\emph{Match}}" that creates reasonable match assignments for dataset $\{X,T\}$. \emph{Match} is constrained so that if treatment unit $x_1$ and control unit $x_2$ obey $distance(x_1,x_2) < d_{max}$, and there are no other treatment or control units that are able to be matched with $x_1$ and $x_2$, then $x_1$ and $x_2$ will be assigned to the same matched group.
-Consider any unreasonable match assignment $MG_{\mathrm{un}}$ for dataset $\{X,T\}$.
-If $distance(\cdot,\cdot)$ is \emph{normalized by the number of covariates}, then it is possible to append a set of covariates $A$ to $X$ that: (i) can be chosen without knowledge of $X$, (ii) can be chosen without knowledge of $T$, (iii) matching on the appended dataset, \emph{Match}$(\{[X,A],T\})$, will make the match assignment $MG_{\mathrm{un}}$ reasonable (which is undesirable). \end{proposition}
+\begin{proposition} Consider any matching method ``{\emph{Match}}'' that creates reasonable match assignments for dataset $\{X,T\}$. \emph{Match} is constrained so that if treatment unit $x_1$ and control unit $x_2$ obey Hamming $distance(x_1,x_2) \leq D_{max}$, and there are no other treatment or control units that are able to be matched with $x_1$ and $x_2$, then $x_1$ and $x_2$ will be assigned to the same matched group.
+Consider any unreasonable match assignment \maunm\ for dataset $\{X,T\}$.
+If $distance(\cdot,\cdot)$ is \emph{normalized by the number of covariates}, then it is possible to append a set of covariates $A$ to $X$ that: (i) can be chosen without knowledge of $X$, (ii) can be chosen without knowledge of $T$, (iii) matching on the appended dataset, \emph{Match}$(\{[X,A],T\})$, will make the match assignment \maunm\ reasonable (which is undesirable). \end{proposition}